OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/instructions.md

 # Testing outside of development mode

 Running tests in development mode is convenient for local development, but it can be tedious to test against a running Open Liberty server in non-development scenarios such as CI/CD pipelines.
 For this reason, MicroShed Testing can start and stop the application runtime before and after the tests are run.
-This process is primarily accomplished by using Docker and Testcontainers.
+This process is primarily accomplished by using Docker and Test containers.

 To test outside of development mode, exit development mode: